OWASP/www-event-appsecil-2023/2023/index.md

   ... you should join us at AppSecIL!

-{{ site.title }} will have a lecture track from an amazing group of speakers, "unconference" style discussion sessions, and additional activities such as a Capture the Flag competition.
+{{ site.data.year-2023.config.title }} will have a lecture track from an amazing group of speakers, "unconference" style discussion sessions, and additional activities such as a Capture the Flag competition.

 We also host sponsors to promote the latest advances in security technology relevant to application security and developers.